Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Reason 5: Too much, too fast

-That’s not realistic.
+That is not realistic.

 Real transformations take time.
 Not because the technology is complicated.
 But because people and organizations need time to adapt.

 One year for the first real successes is normal.
 Three years until the transformation is anchored in the culture is realistic.
+Those who do not accept that frustrate everyone involved and give up after 18 months.

-The 5 dimensions that really matter
+The 5 dimensions that actually matter

-Okay, enough about failure.
+Enough about failure.
 What works instead?

 1. Customer Experience